Listen to this article:

 Cat/Cow

-Next, come into a tabletop position on your hands and knees.
-Your hands should be about shoulder-width apart, with the shoulders stacked directly over the wrists.
-Your knees should be hip distance, with the hips directly over the knees.
+Come into a tabletop position on your hands and knees.
+Your hands should be about shoulder-width apart, with your hands directly under your shoulders.
+Align your knees underneath your hips.

-Starting with a straight spine, press the palms firmly into the mat as you inhale to lift the tailbone and arch the spine.
-Here, gaze forward to open the chest.
-Next, exhale to draw the tailbone done and round the spine as you suck the belly button in and bring the chin to the chest.
-Repeat these cat/cow movements five times.
+Press your palms firmly into the mat as you inhale to lift the tailbone and arch the spine (Cow Pose).
+Here, gaze forward to open your chest.
+Next, exhale to tuck your tailbone under and round the spine, pressing your belly button in and dropping your chin to your chest (Cat Pose).

 Child’s Pose